-And then there comes a time in every nurse’s life when we are faced with the challenges of caring for our loved ones as they near the end of their lives.
+And then there comes a time in every nurse’s life when we are faced with the challenges of caring for a loved one as they near the end of their life.
 I am here now.
 Both of my parents have cancer; my mother has malignant pleural mesothelioma, and my father has stage IV bladder-lung-bone cancer.
 Fortunately, my mother has outlived her predicted life-expectancy of less than a year by an additional year, and has responded to chemotherapy, Alimta.
 My father, on the other hand, has not responded to chemo (IV or instillation directly into the bladder), cyber knife, radiation, or immunotherapy.
 We have had those difficult conversations with the oncologist, who is as kind and compassionate, as he is honest.
-As a family we have practiced patient-centered care by placing his preferences and needs at the center of the care plan; he is now in hospice and we are focusing on comfort and quality of life.
-To say that I am impressed and deeply grateful to their expertise and care is an understatement; they are truly amazing.
-Hospice nurses have those difficult conversations that most people tend to avoid.
-They manage pain with all available tools in their “comfort care” toolbox; what they don’t have, they get.
+As a family we have practiced patient-centered care by placing his preferences and needs at the center of his treatment plan; he is now in hospice and we are focusing on comfort and quality of life.
+To say that I am deeply grateful to their expertise and care is an understatement; they are truly amazing.
+They manage pain with all the available tools in their “comfort care” toolbox; what they don’t have, they get.
 Quickly.

 Talking openly about funeral arrangements, and what to expect as death becomes imminent, can be impossible to imagine when you are face-to-face with your dying parent.
 I suddenly forget that I am a nurse, and am back to being a daughter that can’t form a sentence without crying.
-I am much better at holding things in and not saying what needs to be said, which has lead to a mountain of regret in my lifetime.
-But that’s another post.
-Trying to manage my feelings and emotions about being a nurse, and caring for my father who is nearing the end of his life, is what inspired me to start this blog.
+You are torn between wanting (much) more time, and wanting the pain to end for your loved one.
+I am much better at holding things in and not saying what needs to be said, which has led to a mountain of regret in my lifetime… but that’s another post, for another time.
+Trying to manage my feelings and emotions about being a nurse, and caring for my father, who is nearing the end of his life, is what inspired me to start this blog.
 I hope that it can help me to find the words that I need to say in the end.